 After The War

-The new, citizen edition Harleys were dependable, powerful, and could be customized with Harley-Davidson upgrades that significantly boosted performance and aesthetic appeal.
-Over the years, Harley-Davidson soon grew their brand and became an iconic choice for free-spirited travellers that we know and love today!
+The new, citizen edition Harleys were dependable, powerful, and could be customized with Harley-Davidson upgrades.
+They could boost performance and aesthetic appeal.
+Following this, Harley-Davidson soon grew their brand to become an iconic choice for free-spirited travellers that we know and love today!
 Defined by how far a tank of gas would take them.
 The rest, as they say, is history.

 Meet the Author